asyncapi/spec/spec/asyncapi.md

 #### <a name="operationTraitObject"></a>Operation Trait Object

 Describes a trait that MAY be applied to an [Operation Object](#operationObject).
 This object MAY contain any property from the [Operation Object](#operationObject), except the `message` and `traits` ones.

-If you're looking to apply traits to a message, see the [Message Trait Object](#messageTraitObject).

 ##### Fixed Fields